In 2019, 45 students received at least one A grade for their chosen Year 12 subjects.

-This 100% SACE completion is credited to the supportive learning environment at the College.
+Student enjoy a supportive learning environment at the College.
 For every subject taught, there is a teacher in the classroom, guiding and supporting the students both as a group and as individual learners.
 During study breaks in the Bosco Centre, teachers are available to provide advice and motivation.
-St Mark's College is a school where students work together with their teachers, and never give up.
+St Mark's College is a school where students work together with their teachers, to achieve wonderful results.

 Over the years, many of our senior students have begun a School Based Apprenticeship with local businesses while at school.
 This allows them to complete their schooling whilst being employed and working towards a tertiary qualification.